orkes-io/docs/docs/developer-guides/quickstart-ai-orchestration.md

 The example we will be using is to build a document classifier that identifies the type of document passed (e.g. a driver’s license, a W2 form, a mortgage application etc).
 The associated workflow in Conductor takes in as the input parameter a document file, checks that it is a pdf document, extracts the content from it, sends that information alongside a prompt to a LLM and obtains the classification result from the LLM.

-This workflow is available as a [template in the Template Explorer](https://orkes.io/content/templates/document-classifier) in Orkes Conductor and in this guide we will be using the free Orkes Playground (you can use this example with your own Orkes Conductor cluster as well).
+This workflow is available as a [template in the Template Explorer](https://orkes.io/content/templates/document-classifier) in Orkes Conductor and in this guide we will be using the Orkes Developer Edition (you can use this example with your own Orkes Conductor cluster as well).

 ## Command Line

-1. Obtain a token from the Orkes Playground.
+1. Obtain a token from the Orkes Developer Edition.
-    - Login to https://play.orkes.io/ - you can bookmark this URL for easy access.
+    - Login to https://developers.orkes.cloud/ - you can bookmark this URL for easy access.
     - Obtain the access token by clicking on the **Copy Token** link at the bottom of the left hand navigation.
 2. Obtain an API key from Open AI by going [here](https://platform.openai.com/account/api-keys).
 3. Setup Environment Variables.
-    - export CONDUCTOR_ACCESS_TOKEN=(The key you copied from Playground)
+    - export CONDUCTOR_ACCESS_TOKEN=(The key you copied )
     - export OPEN_AI_KEY=(Your OPENAI API KEY)
 4. Run the shell script below to create your document classifier application, execute it and view the output: